-Sweet Sundays: Shirley Braden ~ Since I eat gluten free, I love making and enjoying recipes that are naturally gluten free.
-That’s the backbone of my gluten free easily—gfe—approach.
+Since I eat gluten free, I love making and enjoying recipes that are naturally gluten free.
+That’s the backbone of my gluten free easily (gfe) approach.
 When eating dairy free, I like to do the same.
-So I cook and bake dairy free easily … dfe, if you will.
+So I cook and bake dairy free easily, or dfe, if you will.

 When I was growing up, pound cake was a family favorite.
 Bake a good pound cake and you were loved by all!
 Seriously.
 There was no gift I could give my grandmother (my dad’s mom) that she would have preferred over my pound cake.
 Grandma loved pound cake, and she said mine were the best.

-You see … before going gluten free, I made all kinds of pound cakes.
-There were classic pound cakes, orange pound cakes, lemon pound cakes, cream cheese pound cakes, chocolate pound cakes, and marble pound cakes … to name a few.
-Some were baked in tube pans.
-Some were prettiest if cooked in Bundt pans.
-Some were 8-inches square.
-Others were baked in loaf pans.
-Some were served plain.
-Some required a dusting of powdered sugar.
-Some needed a thin drizzle of icing.
+You see, before going gluten free, I made all kinds of pound cakes.
+There were classic pound cakes, orange pound cakes, lemon pound cakes, cream cheese pound cakes, chocolate pound cakes, and marble pound cakes, just to name a few.
+Some were baked in tube pans, and others were prettiest if cooked in Bundt pans.
+Some were 8-inch squares, but others were baked in loaf pans.
+Some were served plain, but some required a dusting of powdered sugar or a thin drizzle of icing.
 But, one thing they all had in common was how good they were.
-Everyone in my family and circle of friends had their own personal favorite of my pound cakes …
+Everyone in my family and circle of friends had their own personal favorite of my pound cakes.

-- 2 tsp vanilla extract (I used my homemade vanilla extract)
+- 2 teaspoons vanilla extract (I use my homemade vanilla extract)

 - 3 large eggs

-Combine flour, xanthan gum, sea salt, and baking powder in an extra large measuring cup or separate bowl.
-Set aside.
+- Combine flour, xanthan gum, sea salt, and baking powder in an extra large measuring cup or separate bowl.

-Shirley’s Notes: I imagine that coconut oil would work fine in this recipe.
-Pans can be greased with whichever oil you use or sprayed with a non-stick spray.
+Pan Note: The pans can be greased with whichever oil you use or sprayed with a non-stick spray.
 Two loaf pans are what the original recipe calls for and what I used.
 Don't worry too much over the size of the pans, although you may have to adjust cooking times.
-The original recipe called for 6 3/4" x 3 1/2" x 2" loaf pans.
-I used 8 1/2" x 4 1/2" x 2 5/8" pans.
-I don't taste either the coconut milk or orange juice in this recipe; perhaps they balance each other, but all I taste is "good."
-I just love the crunchy edges of this pound cake recipe.
-The end pieces are my absolute favorite.
-Finally, per one reader’s feedback, if baking at a higher altitude, you may need to adjust oven temperature to 375 degrees.
+The original recipe called for 6¾" x 3½" x 2" loaf pans.
+I used 8½" x 4½" x 2⅝" pans.